c0d-0x/cruxpass/README.md

 Encrypted Storage: All data is securely stored using an encrypted SQLite database (SQLCipher) at ~/.local/share/cruxpass/.

+- secret database: `~/.local/share/cruxpass/cruxpass.db`
+- Authentication hash db: `~/.local/share/cruxpass/auth.db`

 Authentication: A master password is required to access or modify any stored data.

 > [!NOTE]
 > cruxpass enforces internal limits on the size of various fields to ensure performance and security.
 Here are the default constraints:
 >
-> - Minimum Password Length: Passwords must be at least 8 characters long to ensure basic security.
+> - Minimum Password Length: Passwords must be at least 8 characters long to ensure basic security and maximum of 45 characters.
-> - Master Password Length: The master password can be up to 45 characters long (excluding the null terminator).
-This provides enough entropy while remaining user-manageable.
 > - Stored Password Length: Each saved password can be up to 128 characters long.
 This accommodates strong, randomly generated credentials.
 > - Username Length: Usernames are limited to 20 characters.
 This is sufficient for most standard account identifiers.
 > - Description Length: Each password entry can include a label or description up to 100 characters, helping users recognize the purpose of stored credentials.

 > These limits are designed to balance usability with memory safety and can be adjusted in the source code if needed

-## Roadmap

-Future enhancements may include:

-- Clipboard integration on password generation

-- Advanced search and filtering within stored data

-- Unit testing for critical functions

 ## Contributing